PopovEvgeniy/miniskype/readme.txt

 This program is an alternative client for the web version of Skype.

-Trouble guide

-Refresh the contact list if you don't see your contact list.
-Press F5 to do it.

 Thanks

 Big thanks to the author of Ghetto Skype (https://github.com/stanfieldr/ghetto-skype) for inspiration.